Radeity/Spark-Proxy/README.md

 <br>

-## Futurn Plan
+## Futurn Plan (unordered)

+- [ ] Add launch script or Launcher, make it automatically.

+- [ ] Try to figure out better scheduler strategy, which have to support task graph generation (research work).

+- [ ] Worker selector.

-1. Support auto-fetching JAR files.
+- [ ] Support auto-fetching JAR files.

-2. Validate correctness in shuffle task.
+- [ ] Validate correctness in shuffle task (security issue).

-3. Synchronize re-dispatch info with Driver.
+- [ ] Synchronize re-dispatch info with Driver.

-4. External worker can be aware of and register to new driver automatically.
+- [ ] External worker can be aware of and register to new driver automatically.

-5. Support task graph generation.

-6. Support whole life cycle management of external executor (start, stop, listening).
+- [ ] Support whole life cycle management of external executor (start, stop, listening).

-7. Support `IndirectTaskResult`.
+- [ ] Support `IndirectTaskResult`.

-8. Support metrics report.
+- [ ] Support metrics report.

-9. Package external worker, and support dynamically edit properties such as application and rss jar path.
+- [ ] Package external worker, and support dynamically edit properties such as application and rss jar path.